devtee/batch-win-installer/README.md

 # Requirements

-* 64 bit version of Windows 10 or Windows 11 with administrator access and initially online access to download configuration files and software installers for the first time
+* 64 bit version of Windows 10 or Windows 11 with administrator access
+* online access when run for the first time to download configuration files and software installers

 # Installation